Dr Gonçalo SantosAssistant Professor

 +852 3917 8133

-Dr. Santos’ research has received grants and awards from the American Council of Learned Societies, British Academy, Fundação para a Ciência e Tecnologia, Hong Kong Research Grants Council, Max Planck Institute for Social Anthropology, Max Planck Institute for the History of Science, among other organizations.
+Dr. Santos’ research has received grants and awards from well-known institutions such as American Council of Learned Societies, British Academy, Fundação para a Ciência e Tecnologia, HK Research Grants Council, Max Planck Institute for Social Anthropology, and Max Planck Institute for the History of Science.

 Family, Marriage, and Intimacy